jjackson-eco/mammal_weather_lifehistory/weather_variables/README.md

 <img src="../plots/developing_annual_weather_variables/weather_decomposition_example_cheetah.jpeg" width="650" />

 Then, in the rest of the script, we repeat the STL decomposition for each of our studies and weather variable buffer scales.
-In the plots/ directory are examples of temperature and precipitaion decompositions for ten randomly sampled studies.
-This data also enables us to explore the relative variation in the seasonal component compared to the anomaly component, because, for example, we expect that in highly seasonal envrionments at more extreme latitudes, we will see more seasonal patterns, whereas at lower latitudes we expect less variation in the season and more in the anomaly.
+In the plots/ directory are examples of temperature and precipitation decompositions for ten randomly sampled studies.
+This data also enables us to explore the relative variation in the seasonal component compared to the anomaly component, because, for example, we expect that in highly seasonal environments at more extreme latitudes, we will see more seasonal patterns, whereas at lower latitudes we expect less variation in the season and more in the anomaly.

-These anomalies give us a sensible evaluation of the devaitions of weather in each month of our study, and are stored in the `chelsa_stl` object.
+These anomalies give us a sensible evaluation of the deviations of weather in each month of our study, and are stored in the `chelsa_stl` object.

 </details>